Alfred Augustus Grace: The tale of Timber Town (1914)

 The Tale of Timber Town was firstly published in 1914 and there were another 5 editions that were published from then until 2009.
 This literature was published in Wellington and the publisher of this literature was Gordon & Gotch.
-This literature is Grace's longest literature and this story background is located in Nelson.
+This literature is Grace's longest work and this story background is located in Nelson.
 The genre of this story is a melodramatic romance with the story of the 1866 Maungatapu murders which talk about the three brutally murdered men that were carrying gold to Nelson for goldfield as inspiration.
-This book is a murder story which talks about a hero called Jack Scarlett who involved with a European New Zealander, a Jewish woman, and a Maori maiden.
+This book is a murder story which talks about a hero called Jack Scarlett who involved with a European New Zealander, a Jewish woman, and a Māori maiden.